ybizeul/ybFeed/README.md

 - Security could probably be improved, tokens and PINs are stored in clear on the filesystem
 - Logging is pretty much inexistant
-- You cannot currently customize the default port 8080
 - No rate control or capacity limits, quite exposed to flooding as it is

 ### Building